All Episodes

 And I think they knew.

-At Jesse Smollett is one of the kindest, most gentle human beings I know.
+Jesse Smollett at Jesse Smollett is one of the kindest, most gentle human beings I know.

 I'm praying for his quick recovery.

-This was an attempted modern day lynching.
+This was an attempted modern-day lynching.

 No one should have to fear for their life because of the sexuality or the color of their skin.

-We must confront this this case.
+We must confront this case.

 I'm glad he's safe.